 This is where all prospective buyers that have offered on the home, are given a second opportunity to offer with their top offer in order to buy the home.

 Banks will also look at how the prospective buyer intends to purchase the home.
-Preference is usually given to a cash offer, as this will simplify the process, and guarantee the bank that they will receive all of the principal proceeds of the sale right away, without having to wait for the duration of the loan terms.
+Preference is usually given to a cash offer, as this will simplify the process, and guarantee the bank that they will receive all of the principal proceeds of the sale right away.

 Preference can also be given if the prospective buyer will take a loan out from the selling bank or lending institution that is listing the foreclosure.